Wah Cantonment: Mughal Rule

-The Mughal invasion of this area had a significant impact on the architecture of the village and surrounding areas which is visible in historic landmarks such as Wah Gardens.
-Which has hosted multiple mughal emperors and other notable mughal figures such as Jahangir, Shah jahan, Aurangzeb and Raja Man Singh I.
+The Mughal invasion of this area had a significant impact on the architecture of the village and surrounding areas which is visible in historic landmarks such as Mughal Gardens Wah colliqually known as Wah Gardens.
+These Gardens have hosted multiple mughal emperors and other notable mughal figures such as Raja Man Singh, Jahangir (1607), Shah Jahan (1639, 1646, 1647, 1649, 1654) and Aurangzeb (1676).

 British Rule

-In 1849, as the aftermath of the Sikh Empire's deafeat in the Second Anglo-Sikh war, the region was brought under British rule.
+In 1849, as the aftermath of the Sikh Empire's defeat in the Second Anglo-Sikh war, the region was brought under British rule.

-During this time the Pakistan's oldest Cement Plant, the Associate Cement Company (ACC) was also established in Wah in 1921.
-At the time of Partition, it was only one of four cement plants in Pakistan.
+During this time, Pakistan's Oldest Cement Manufacturing Plant known as the Associate Cement Company (ACC), later renamed as ACC Wah Portland Cement Company Ltd, was also established in Wah in 1921.
+At the time of Partition, it was one of four cement plants in Pakistan.
+Sir Sikandar Hayat, former Premier of Punjab, also served on the board of this company.
 This cement plant was designed by FLSmidth & Co.

-During January 1996, Askari Welfare Trust acquired 80% equity stake in Wah Cement Company Ltd (erstwhile ACC) under government's privitisation policy in an open bid.
-Following the 2022 amalgamation of the Askari Cement and Fauji Cement Compnay Limited (FCCL) companies, Askari Cement's Wah plant is now part of Fauji Cement Company Limited (FCCL) portfolio which is a listed company on PSX & a component of KSE 100 Index.

 Pre-partition Refugee Camp

-As a result of the 1947 Rawalpindi Massacares, multiple Sikhs & Hindus were left homeless and destitute.
-Refugee camp was set-up at Wah Cantonment.
-Plausibly at the Askari Cement Wah Plant (erstwhile Associated Cement Company) that was established in 1921.
-Historical accounts suggest that the numbers of Refugees hosted by Wah Cantonment were up to 12,000.
+As a result of the Rawalpindi Massacres of March 1947, multiple Sikhs & Hindus were left homeless and destitute.
+A refugee camp was set up at Wah Cantonment for these groups.
+Plausibly at the Wah Cement Company Ltd Plant (erstwhile Associated Cement Company) that was established in 1921.
+Historical accounts suggest that up to 12,000 refugees were hosted at Wah Cantonment.

-Post-partition Industrialization

-At the time of partition in 1947, the Indian sub-continent had 16 ordinance factories.
-All those sixteen factories fell to Indian share during partition since none of them were located in Pakistan's territory.
-Newly created Pakistan with fragile state apparatus and fragmented Armed Forces, had absolutely no arms & ammunition manufacturing facility to meet the security challenges to its sovereignty.